-- 1) Substantive fairness is focused on what was decided.
-For example, whether the decision was sound and reasonable; in accordance with the law, regulations or governing policies; within the legal authorities of the decision-making body; and based on relevant information. - 2) Procedural fairness is focused on how the decision was made and, in general, were aware that decisions were being considered that personally and significantly affected them; whether they were given the opportunity to participate in such decision-making processes; whether information used in making decisions was accurate and relevant; and whether the process was thorough and its decisions reviewable and correctable.
+1) Substantive fairness is focused on what was decided.
+For example, whether the decision was sound and reasonable; in accordance with the law, regulations or governing policies; within the legal authorities of the decision-making body; and based on relevant information.

+2) Procedural fairness is focused on how the decision was made and, in general, considers whether the process was sound and reasonable.
+When considering fair procedures, administrative reviews may look at whether people were aware that decisions were being considered that personally and significantly affected them; whether they were given the opportunity to participate in such decision-making processes; whether information used in making decisions was accurate and relevant; and whether the process was thorough and its decisions reviewable and correctable.